hstern2/amsr/README.md

 </div>

-### Small rings
+### Rings
-Small rings are denoted by one of the digits `3,4,5,6` indicating the size of the ring.
+Rings with fewer than ten members are denoted by a digit between `3` and `9` indicating the size of the ring.
 A new bond is formed between atoms *i* and *j* where *i* and *j* are the most recently-added atoms which can still make bonds and when bonded will form a ring of that size.